cahya-wirawan/deepracer-tools/README.md

 Some tools for AWS DeepRacer

 ## Auto Submission
+[An automated resubmission](auto-submission) of a DeepRacer model every 30 minutes.

 AWS DeepRacer provides a virtual circuit where we can submit our model.
 The same model can get different lap time for every submission, therefore